zajdel/18095-Final-Hack-Documentation-Template/README.md

 # System Photos

-- Include photos that describe your system.
+- Include photos that describe your system in the img directory.
 - Include a descriptive caption for each image.

 ![Alt text (appears when hovering mouse over)](img/board.jpg)